The Venerable Bede on the doctrine of tongues. An English translation of his initial commentary on the Acts of the Apostles chapters 2:1-18.

 But the reality is our supreme happiness of the body and soul, we are the ones who pride ourselves in immortality that is being nourished in the eternal vision by the substance and blessing of the Trinity.7 for we exist in four well known distinguished parts of the body.
 In the inner man, from every heart, soul and mind together, we desire to love God.
 And this is the perfect 10 of life, that we are to be joyful in the present vision of divine glory.
 The truth is about to be observed adjoining history that is in the writings of the early authorities, the day of Pentecost, that is, the 50th, which the Law was given, was reckoned after the slaughter of the lamb.
 This is also not from the passion of the Lord, but as the blessed Augustine explained, 50 days from His resurrection, which the holy Spirit had been sent, it is being reckoned, that, with the evidence taking place of the long standing proof.8 He [the Spirit] Himself most evidently consecrated the day of the Lord with His arrival.
 In that critical moment of time, the Passover day of the Lord demonstrated that it must be celebrated.
 For as it is here, and as well as God appeared in a vision of fire, as it says in Exodus, “And all Mount Sinai was on a smoke: because the Lord was come down upon it in fire.”9

-“And suddenly a sound was made from heaven as if of a mighty wind coming” etc. The Lord indeed appeared by means of fire as the blessed Pope Gregory explains, but made through inner10 speech itself.
+“And suddenly a sound was made from heaven as if of a mighty wind coming” etc. The Lord indeed appeared by means of fire as the blessed Pope Gregory explains, but inwardly made the speech by Him10 speech itself.
 And neither the God of fire, nor the sound made a noise but by that which was externally produced, this was expressed in respect to what was conducted on the inside.
 That it rendered within the disciples as ones who had come on fire, with zeal and skill in the word, the outside showed the fiery tongues.
 Therefore, the elements had been brought up in accordance with an outward sign, that the persons11 were experiencing the fire and the sound by the true invisible fire and the hearts were being taught by the voice without sound.

 “And there appeared to them parted tongues, as it were of fire:”12 That is to say the holy Spirit appeared in fire and languages, because everyone whom he filled are on fire together and these ones are producing phrases.
 Certainly these ones are on fire from it, and are speaking from it.
 At the same time it also demonstrates that the holy Church has opened wide the boundaries throughout the world.
 [The Church] is going to speak in the voice of all the nations.